mikebrady/RAOP-Player/README.md

 ## Building using Make

 Makefiles are provided for OSX, Linux (x86 and ARM).
 Under Windows, I use Embarcadero C++, so I don't use makefile.
-You need some libraires:
+You need some libraries:

 - ALAC codec: https://github.com/macosforge/alac and